MrBenGriffin/hex9/examples/examples.md

 the hexagon and it's mode.
 This could be authored better, but is reasonably straightforward to understand.

+This was all managed via half-hexagons and is now less ... interesting.
 The population examples (pr000) are probably more useful now.

+### ex0080_authalics
+This draws a hexagonal grid across the sphere, demonstrating the variation in area (from ideal) that any given hexagon has.
+It's easily notable that there is far more variety at each of the six poles - but it's also very predictable.
+Tools have been developed for identifying degree of deviation.

+### ex0081_areas
+This uses two separate means to identify points on the sphere which ideally authalic.
+Finding acceptable authalic reference points is useful only for referencing at a given layer.
+This is ongoing work - but is reliable up to around layer 18 (small).

+### ex0094_smp_bary
+Compose pixel grids of a selection of octahedral faces.
+Load a Plate Carrée colour map for sampling, project onto Cartesian Unit Sphere and assign KDTree for sample queries.
+Project each point of the grid onto Cartesian Unit Sphere and sample them.
+The octahedral→spherical projection is relatively fast, so we can handle larger images this way.
+Using a pixel grid provides us the ability to map colours to the pixels we need.
+Notable feature is that, once adopted, points maintain their position.

-### ex0080_london
+### ex0094A_smp_bary
-This should do something!
+This is functionally no different from 0094, as we are currently not implementing warps.
+Though it *does* do a roundtrip to simplex.

-### ex0090_smp_grid
+### ex0095_smp_grid
 This demonstrates using a plate carree image as a sample source.
 The source image is loaded and projected onto WGS84 Ellipsoid, and registered into a KDTree.
 The octahedral net pixels are identified then a copy is projected to EllipsoidGCD, and query the KDTree for a sample value.
 These samples may then be used to display the Octahedral Net.

-Again, while this works - there is a 'better' version of this in pr0005, which uses a rotation component to improve the use of the sample space.

-### ex0094_bary
-This renders the individual barycentric triangles which are the rotated faces of the octahedron onto 2D space and form the basis of hexgrid calculations.
-They serve several purposes for debugging and address verification but are probably not so interesting beyond that.
-Normally one prefers to see them stitched into a net.
+This is useful for authoring new nets.
+There is another version of this in pr0005.

-### ex0100_h9
+### ex0101_h9
-This example renders each pixel into it's hexgrid address, and then colours the pixel according to a digit location, for the first 5 address points.
+This example renders each pixel into it's hexgrid address, and then colours the pixel according to a digit location, for the first 5 hexagon layers, for various nets.
 It demonstrates how the grid address maps onto the octahedron.

-### ex0110_poly
+### ex0110_poly_neighbours
-Here we take the reference location of Stonehenge, convert it to it's region list format, and then test each layer for it's neighbour, generating the neighbour in a subplot.
+Here we take the reference location of Stonehenge, convert it to its region list format, and then test each layer for it's neighbour, generating the neighbour in a subplot.